 The BLU mobile application has been designed to work with iOS and Android devices.
 This user manual uses print screens from an Android Samsung Galaxy Tab tablet.
-Form factor, menu, and look of the interface could change slightly between each device and also from Android to iOS.
+Form factors, menus and the look of the interface could change slightly between each device and also from Android to iOS.